jangot/archipelago-rules/docs/loan-domain.md

   /**
    * Indicates what state of the preceding step to wait for before proceeding:
-   * 'none' - Do not wait for previous steps (default for first step)
+   * 'null' - Do not wait for previous steps (default for first step)
-   * 'confirmation' - Wait for previous step to be confirmed
-   * 'completion' - Wait for previous step to be completed */
+   * 'completed' - Wait for previous step to be completed */
-  awaitStepState: PaymentStepState;
+  awaitStepState: PaymentStepState | null;

   /**
    * Reference to the previous step that must reach awaitStepState before this step can proceed.